 Along this route we will be able to appreciate views of beautiful lakes, extensive scrublands (Ichu) and amazing landscapes of the snowy mountains of the Vilcanota mountain ranges.

 The communities of the Lares valley have agriculture as their main source of income, livestock and the famous cloth making that one can find in Willoq and Patacancha, which uses Alpaca wool as its raw material.
 These are made with great mastery using designs that date all the way back to the Inca age.

-If you are looking for a different and authentic experience, to get to know the people of the Andes who still conserve and respect their customs and traditions, the Lares trek is for you.
+If you are looking for a different and authentic experience, to get to know the people of the Andes who still conserve and respect their customs and traditions, the Lares Trek to Machu picchu 4 days is for you.

 As a business we feel we have the responsibility to help conserve this trail and its customs and traditions.
 For this reason prior to setting off we do an information briefing about the route, the landscapes and also how to interact with the people of the place.
 They always wait for us with a smile and great cordiality.

 Come and enjoy an authentic Andean experience with the Choquequirao Travel team.

 Itinerary Lares Trek to Machu picchu 4 Days

 Day 1: Cusco – Calca – Lares – Wacahuasi

 Our adventure begins at 6:00am with a pickup from your hotel heading for the Sacred Valley.
 After one and half hours we arrive at the village of Calca, where we stop for a short while for any last minute shopping.
 We then continue our journey for around 2 more hours until we get to Lares, a small village located in the Peruvian Andes in the same region of Salkantay Trek.
 Here we find thermal baths of the same name, where we can enjoy a relaxing soak.